NeurodataWithoutBorders/lindi/docs/special_zarr_annotations.md

 ### `_EXTERNAL_ARRAY_LINK = {'link_type': 'hdf5_dataset', 'url': '...', 'name': '...'}`

 For datasets with an extensive number of chunks such that inclusion in the Zarr or reference file system is impractical, LINDI uses the `_EXTERNAL_ARRAY_LINK` attribute on a Zarr array.
 This attribute points to an external HDF5 file, specifying the `url` for remote access (or local path) and the `name` of the target dataset within that file.
-When slicing that dataset, the `LindiH5pyClient` will handle data retrieval, leveraging `h5py` and `remfile` for remote access.
+When slicing that dataset, the `LindiH5pyClient` will handle data retrieval, leveraging `h5py` and `LindiRemfile` for remote access.